What Is a Triaxial Test? | Different Types of Triaxial Test

 Triaxial testing of geogrid-stabilised materials

-Large scale triaxial testing of geogrid-stabilised materials is critical in predicting the performance of granular layers mechanically stabilised with a geogrid mesh, including triax geogrids, which provide enhanced reinforcement and stability under load.
+Large-scale triaxial testing of geogrid-stabilised materials is critical in predicting the performance of granular layers mechanically stabilised with a geogrid mesh, including Triax geogrids, which provide enhanced reinforcement and stability under load.
 This testing was key to the development of Tensar’s T-Value method for designing working platforms.

 Find out more on our geogrids and geosynthetic solutions pages.